Water Quality: Agencies Should Take More Actions to Manage Risks from Harmful Algal Blooms and Hypoxia

 Environmental Protection Agency | The Administrator of NOAA and the Administrator of EPA, in collaboration with the members of the working group, should develop performance measures to assess the working group's efforts, including the extent to which the recommended goals from the Research Plan and Action Strategy have been achieved.
 (Recommendation 2) |

-NOAA and EPA agreed with this recommendation and in June 2024, EPA stated that they are working on it together, in collaboration with the working group members.
-They anticipate the measures will be incorporated into the 2024 HABHRCA National Assessment.
-We will continue to follow up on the agencies' efforts.
+NOAA and EPA agreed with this recommendation and in December 2024 stated that they are working on it together, in collaboration with the working group members.
+They anticipate the measures will be incorporated into the HABHRCA National Assessment, which has been delayed until at least summer 2025.
+GAO will continue to follow up on the agencies' efforts.

 |